threatpatrols/documentation/docs/opnsense/plugins/configsync/index.md

 cloud-storage provider.
 Actions for `configsync` are automatically triggered by an OPNsense syshook-config event.

-Configuration Sync is well-suited to DevOps automation arrangements where OPNsense instances are re-invoked with a previously existing configuration.
+Configuration Sync is well-suited to DevOps automation situations where OPNsense instances are re-invoked with a previously existing configuration - such as when using MultiCLOUDsense to handle the bootstrapping of an OPNsense cloud instance.

 Configuration Sync also happens to be a great OPNsense configuration backup solution when used by itself.